sodabrew/puppet-dashboard/README.markdown

 To contribute to this project, please read [CONTRIBUTING](CONTRIBUTING.md).
 A list of contributors is found in [CONTRIBUTORS](CONTRIBUTORS.md).
 Thanks!
 This project uses the [Silk icons](http://www.famfamfam.com/lab/icons/silk/) by Mark James.
+Thank you!